TommyTran732/QubesOS-Scripts/Quality of Life.md

 One trivial way for malicious applications to exfiltrate data from an offline VM is to open a link in a disposable VM with a payload.
 To prevent this, open Qubes Global Config -> URL handing -> All Qubes will ask and default to Default Disposable Template.

+### Disposable Qubes file access

+Although not as important security wise, it is nice to also set similar rules for file access as well.

+Qubes Global Config -> File Access -> Open in Disposable Qubes -> All Qubes will ask and defailt to Default Disposable Templatte.

 ### Edge Dark Mode

 Go to `edge://flags` and set "Auto Dark Mode for Web Contents" to "Enable with selective inversion of non-image elements".
 This reduces flashbangs a lot.